evinism/mistql/README.md

 into ABNF, although it is possible that we may need to fix minor issues before `0.5.0`.
 I expect this to barely change, if at all.

-Additionally our language-independent test suite is rather extensive and forms the de-facto standard of behaviors, as shared by both Python and JavaScript.
+Additionally, our language-independent test suite is rather extensive and forms the de-facto standard of behaviors, as shared by both Python and JavaScript.
 While not strictly formalized, the tests and the docs together form a cohesive body of behaviors, that, except for a few minuitae, is of sufficient detail to be standardized.

 ## Directory Structure

-MistQL's directory struture is a monorepo, currently consisting of these main directories:
+MistQL's directory structure is a monorepo, currently consisting of these main directories:

 1. `/docs`: Documentation Site (hosted at [mistql.com](https://www.mistql.com/))
 2. `/js`: MistQL's browser implementation (e.g. `mistql` on npm).